 Colin Farrell and Brendan Gleeson reunite for a sad tale about two men whose soured friendship leads them towards terrible things

-What if your best friend decided they didn’t want to be your friend anymore, seemingly for no reason at all?
-That is the deceptively simple premise that drives the events of Martin McDonagh’s new melancholy comedy The Banshees of Inisherin, which laments like a boozy fairytale, a dual deconstruction of male friendship and the human desire to live meaningfully, set against the backdrop of the Irish Civil War.
+What if your best friend decided they didn’t want to be your best friend anymore, seemingly for no reason at all?
+That is the deceptively simple premise that drives the events of Martin McDonagh’s new melancholy comedy The Banshees of Inisherin, which laments like a boozy fairytale, and plays out as a dual deconstruction of male friendship and the human desire to live meaningfully, set against the backdrop of the Irish Civil War.

 Well, backdrop might be too strong a word.
 The war is certainly raging in the distance, signalled by the occasional sound of cannon fire across the sea, but the film – which takes place in an isolated coastal village in 1923 – never hammers on the point.
 Instead, McDonagh's trademark, repetition-heavy dialogue inflicts a slightly modern sensibility on the piece, pushing the film into something vaguely absurdist.
 Banshees wasn't based on a play, but the material has a distinctly play-like feel (no surprise, given the director is also a respected playwright).
 It's one of those rare films that feels like it's about everything and nothing at the same time.

 “I just don't like you anymore,” Colm (a soul-searching Brendan Gleeson) tells his friend Pádraic (Colin Farrell) when he calls on him one afternoon, just like he's done the day before and the day before that.
-It isn't long until we find out why: Colm has grown tired of Pádraic's so-called “dullness,” and wants instead to spend his last years creating music and leaving behind a legacy he can be proud of.
-Pádraic, hurt and confused, refuses to respect Colm's request, which leads the latter towards drastic measures.
+It isn't long until we find out why: Colm has grown tired of Pádraic's so-called “dullness,” and wants instead to spend his last years crafting a musical legacy he can be proud of.
+Pádraic, hurt and confused, refuses to respect Colm's request, which pushes the latter towards drastic measures.
 Every time Pádraic talks to him, Colm says he will cut off one of his own fingers.